Table of Contents

 The 6 most important shipping dates to track

-Whether you’re a consumer who is curious about your Amazon Prime delivery, or an ecommerce business owner who wants to figure out the land of shipping dates, here are some timelines you should know about.
+Whether you’re a consumer who is curious about your Amazon Prime delivery, or an ecommerce business owner who wants to figure out the best ship date to present to your customers, here are some timelines you should know about.

 1. Ship date

-The definition of ship date is the date that the order is shipped from the seller or warehouse to the customer.
-For example, if you offer 2-day shipping, then it’s expected that when the package leaves your warehouse, it will arrive to your customer’s location two days later.
+A ship date is the date that an order is shipped from the seller or warehouse to the end customer.
+For example, if you offer 2-day shipping, then it’s expected that when the package leaves your warehouse, it will arrive at your customer’s delivery location two days later.

 2. Estimated shipping date

-In rare cases, a customer will make a purchase for a product that goes out of stock before the order can be fulfiled.
+In rare cases, a customer will make a purchase for a product that goes out of stock before the order can be fulfilled.
 This is known as a backorder.
-When a backorder is placed, an estimated shipping time is given to let customers know when they can expect their order to ship and then be delivered.
+When a backorder is placed, merchants should give customers an estimated shipping time to let them know when they can expect their order to ship and then be delivered.

 3. Estimated delivery date